Karan-Bisht16/js-To_Do_List/README.md

 # js-To_Do_List
-an ongoing project to try and learn javascript.
+An ongoing project to try and learn JavaScript.
+The aim is to create a 'To-Do List' via JavaScript.
+This project does not make use of nodejs, expressjs and database connectivity.